Coding Open Ended Questions

 22% of women over 60 thought the screw cap was too slippery.

 8% of respondents said the bottle was too wide for their shelves.

 This is where verbatim coding, or simply coding, comes in.
 Codes are answers, just like for closed-end questions.
 The difference is that the codes are typically created after the survey is conducted and responses are gathered.
 Coders are people trained in the art of verbatim coding.
-Coders look at the verbatims collected in the survey and invent a set of codes that capture the key points in the verbatims.
-The set of codes are called a codebook or codeframe.
+Coders read the verbatims collected in the survey and invent a set of codes that capture the key points in the verbatims.
+The set of codes is called a codebook or code frame.
 For our question the codebook might contain these codes:

 - Screw cap too slippery